 Introductory Guide to Other Indian Curries

-Beyond Chicken Korma, Indian curries offer many flavors and textures.
-Butter chicken is a rich and creamy dish made with tender chicken in a tasty tomato sauce.
-It’s a great way to start enjoying more indulgent flavors.
+Indian curries extend far past Chicken Korma.
+Butter chicken is a rich and creamy dish of tender chicken in a delicious tomato sauce.
+It’s a good entry point to more indulgent flavors.

-If you like a bit of tang, you should try chicken tikka masala.
-It has yogurt-marinated chicken cooked in a creamy tomato sauce.
-Its bright red color and smoky taste add something special to your curry meal.
+If you enjoy some tanginess, you might like chicken tikka masala.
+It has yogurt-marinated chicken simmers in a creamy tomato sauce.
+Its bright red color and smoky flavor bring something unique to your curry meal.

 Recipes for Beginners: Expanding Your Skills